 The automated way is ProductLead.
 Our team possesses the know-how and years of expertise on how to set up a shoppable gallery and customize it to appeal to certain audiences.
 As soon as an influencer or client posts a new photo of your brand, the software curates and adds it to your Visual Commerce.

 By leveraging UGC right on their websites, ProductLead customers increase their conversion rate by 2.5x.
-Thus, influencer marketing in the food industry can spread its benefits outside social media and at optimum moments across customers’ journey through online and O2O shopping.
+Thus, influencer marketing in the food industry can spread its benefits outside social media and at optimum moments across customers’ journeys through online and O2O shopping.

 Final Word: Food Influencers Have Already Reshaped the Industry